Debt Repayment Scheme In Singapore (2026)

 Can I apply for the DRS?

 No. A DRS is not like a personal loan which you can sign up or apply for.
-You can only be considered for the DRS if you file for a bankruptcy or if your creditors start bankruptcy proceedings against you.
+You can only be considered if you file for bankruptcy or if creditors start bankruptcy proceedings against you.

 Are there any fees payable if I am eligible and considered for the DRS?